faridah-portfolio/Data_Analyst/README.md

 The business is performing well overall, but there are opportunities to improve data accuracy, balance regional performance, and reduce reliance on a few products and top salespeople.

 ### Business Suggestions
+The company is performing strongly overall, but growth can be improved

+#### Strengthen Weak Regions
+Identify underperforming regions and investigate causes (pricing, awareness, distribution).

+Launch targeted promotions or regional campaigns to increase market penetration.

+ #### Improve Sales Team Balance
+Since a few salespeople drive most revenue, introduce:

+performance training for lower performers

+mentorship from top performers

+incentive programs to balance output